A framework for applying brand strategy across a range of applications for nonprofits and social impact organizations.

 The Ideological Function

 Many nonprofit brands mistakenly define themselves through their methods (the “how”) rather than their purpose (the “why”).
 Organizations exist to solve problems, not just provide services.
 For instance, AAPR will build more support around the belief that we can improve the quality of life for aging populations rather than focusing on tactical objectives like reducing prescription costs or protecting social security.
-The tactics help people know “the how,” but not “the why.”

 If you find your organization is emphasizing activities over its purpose, consider these exercises:

 - Apply the “Five Whys” technique.
-This is a familiar exercise that can go deeply and uncover numerous possibilities.
+This is a familiar exercise that can go deep and uncover numerous possibilities.
 Push yourself to uncover the most fundamental human truths at the core of your organization’s brand.

 - Examine your core beliefs.
 Start with “We believe…” and expand to “We believe that all people deserve…” This simple but crucial exercise reveals how beliefs influence your words and actions, and ultimately shape your reputation.